napari/napari.github.io/developers/contributing_how_tos.md

 Headings in this section are yours to decide on.
 You should split your how-to guide into easy to follow, sequential steps to achieve the stated goal.
 Remember that your how-to may be used as a reference, so your headings should be descriptive and allow users to get a quick overview of the document, and which steps are relevant to them.

-## Include pictures

-You should include pictures/videos, particularly when describing interactions with the viewer.
-If an action can be performed both through the viewer and through code, you should include both options.

 ## How-to vs. tutorial

 A how-to is a step by step guide designed to answer a specific "How do I..." question.
 This means the user already knows **what** they want to do, just not how.
 A how-to does not explain concepts or engage in discussion, and should prioritise practical usability.

-In comparison, a tutorial is a broader exploration, or guided tour of what is available.
-It might include detailed explanations and discussion, and is usually aimed at users who don't yet know what can be done.
+## Include pictures

+You should include pictures/videos, particularly when describing interactions with the viewer.
+If an action can be performed both through the viewer and through code, you should include both options.
+Keep accessibility in mind when adding images.
+Each image should be accompanied by complete and descriptive alt-text.
+If you're using arrows/circles to highlight portions of the image, make sure they contrast well against the background of the image.

+## Use the Google developer's style guide

+This [style guide](https://developers.google.com/style/) should answer all your questions about when to italicise and when to bold, which words to capitalize in your headings (spoiler - we use sentence case for our headings) and other style conventions.

 ## Where does this how-to go?

-Once you've written your how-to, you should place this document under `getting_started/how_tos/` and open a PR in the [napari.github.io](https://github.com/napari/napari.github.io) repository.
+Once you've written your how-to, you should place this document under `how_tos/` and open a PR in the [napari.github.io](https://github.com/napari/napari.github.io) repository.

 ***